demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 </EXTNChannelList>
 ```

-The `EXTNChannelItemList` element(s) specifies which channel that we have to communicate and the `EXTNChannelItem` element(s) specifies the items that has to be ranged within that channel.
+The `EXTNChannelItemList` element(s) specifies which channel that we have to communicate and the `EXTNChannelItem` element(s) determines the items that have to be ranged in that channel.

 The XSD file for the ranging message is available in [this gist](https://gist.github.com/tamizhvendan/4544f0123bd30681be1c5198ed87522c#file-ranging-xsd)